-- 75. Employees who reside within the City and County of San Francisco and are assigned to work at San Francisco International Airport or Sharp Park shall be reimbursed for travel expenses to and from these locations in the amount of \$2.30 per day.
-Employees who reside within the City and County of San Francisco and are assigned to work at Millbrae shall be reimbursed for travel expenses to and from this location in the amount of \$2.00 per day. - 76.
+- 83. Employees who reside within the City and County of San Francisco and are assigned to work at San Francisco International Airport or Sharp Park shall be reimbursed for travel expenses to and from these locations in the amount of \$2.30 per day.
+Employees who reside within the City and County of San Francisco and are assigned to work at Millbrae shall be reimbursed for travel expenses to and from this location in the amount of \$2.00 per day. - 84.
+Effective July 1, 2010, travel pay for employees who reside within the City and County of San Francisco and are assigned to work at San Francisco International Airport, Sharp Park or Millbrae shall sunset. - 85.
 Employees who reside within the City and County of San Francisco and are assigned to work at Sunol shall be reimbursed for travel expenses to and from Sunol in the amount of \$7.00 per day.
 In order for an employee to be eligible for this benefit, he or she must file a verified affidavit with the Civil Service Commission stating their legal residence is at a particular address in the City and County of San Francisco.